postsharp/Metalama.Documentation/content/conceptual/aspects/advising/contracts.md

 ---
 uid: contracts
+level: 300
 ---

-# Validating parameters, fields, and property values
+# Validating parameter, field and property values with contracts

-One of the most popular use cases of aspect-oriented programming is to create a custom attribute to validate the field, property, or parameter to which it is applied.
-Typical examples are `[NotNull]` or `[NotEmpty]`.

-In Metalama, you can achieve this using a _contract_.
-With a contract, you can:

-* throw an exception when the value does not fulfill a condition of your choice, or
-* normalize the received value (for instance, trimming the whitespace of a string).

-Technically speaking, a contract is a piece of code that you inject after _receiving_ or before _sending_ a value.
-You can do more than throw an exception or normalize the value.

-## The simple way: overriding the ContractAspect class

-1. Add Metalama to your project as described in <xref:install>.

-2. Create a new class derived from the <xref:Metalama.Framework.Aspects.ContractAspect> abstract class.
-This class will be a custom attribute, so it is a good idea to name it with the `Attribute` suffix.

-3. Implement the <xref:Metalama.Framework.Aspects.ContractAspect.Validate*> method in plain C#.
-This method will serve as a <xref:templates?text=template> defining the way the aspect overrides the hand-written target method.

-    In this template, the incoming value is represented by the parameter name `value`, regardless of the real name of the field or parameter.

-4. The aspect is a custom attribute.
-You can add it to any field, property, or parameter.
-To validate the return value of a method, use this syntax: `[return: MyAspect]`.
+In <xref:simple-contracts>, you have learned to create simple contracts by implementing the  <xref:Metalama.Framework.Aspects.ContractAspect> class.

+In this article, we will cover more advanced scenarios.

 ### Accessing the metadata of the field, property, or parameter being validated

 Your template code can access its context using the following meta APIs:

-* `meta.Target.Declaration` returns the target parameter, property, or field.
+- `meta.Target.Declaration` returns the target parameter, property, or field.
-* `meta.Target.FieldOrProperty` returns the target property or field, but will throw an exception if the contract is applied to a parameter.
+- `meta.Target.FieldOrProperty` returns the target property or field, but will throw an exception if the contract is applied to a parameter.
-* `meta.Target.Parameter` returns the parameter (including the parameter representing the return value), but will throw an exception if the contract is applied to a field or property.
+- `meta.Target.Parameter` returns the parameter (including the parameter representing the return value), but will throw an exception if the contract is applied to a field or property.
 * `meta.Target.ContractDirection` returns `Input` or `Output` according to the data flow being validated ([see below](#contract-directions)).
 Typically, it is `Input` for input parameters and property setters, and `Output` for output parameters and return values.